0xPolygon/polygon-docs/docs/cdk/concepts/blocks.md

 A transaction is a cryptographically signed instruction from an account to update the state of the blockchain.
 Users can send transactions to L2 chains built with the CDK using the same tools and libraries they use to interact with Ethereum such as MetaMask.

 Transactions are included in both blocks and batches.
-An example Polygon zkEVM transaction [`0xdd`](https://zkevm.polygonscan.com/tx/0xdd3f79c24886310ddf868ad1d36aadc6a3b6495048f68aad765c658c42426ef8) performs a `Simple Swap` function call, and part of block [`12952601`](https://zkevm.polygonscan.com/block/12952601) on the L2.
+An example Polygon zkEVM transaction, [`0xdd`](https://zkevm.polygonscan.com/tx/0xdd3f79c24886310ddf868ad1d36aadc6a3b6495048f68aad765c658c42426ef8), performs a `Simple Swap` function call, and is included in block number [`12952601`](https://zkevm.polygonscan.com/block/12952601) on the L2.

 ![Transaction with Block Number](../../img/cdk/transaction-block.png)

 ## Block

-Blocks contain multiple transactions and the hash of the previous block in the chain to link blocks together.
+Blocks contain multiple transactions as well as the hash of the previous block in the chain to link blocks together.
 Following our example transaction from above, the `0xdd` transaction is included in block [`12952601`](https://zkevm.polygonscan.com/block/12952601), which contains [2 total transactions](https://zkevm.polygonscan.com/txs?block=12952601).

+We can see this `0xdd` transaction is included in both a block and a batch, specifically, it is included in the block `12952601` and the batch `2041736`:

 ![Block and Batch](../../img/cdk/block-batch.png)